About Us: Partners

 Practice: Ben’s federal and state civil litigation practice traces back to his early civil trial work in the Mississippi Delta with his late father and law partner, Ellis Griffith.
 That work began to reach into other states during the late 1970's.
 Ben’s civil litigation practice now extends to representing state agencies, counties, cities, elected officials, nongovernmental entities and other private sector insured and their insurers in federal and state civil litigation throughout Mississippi, as well as in other jurisdictions, where he has been associated to represent defendants in federal and state civil litigation in Alabama, California, Florida, Georgia, Maryland, South Carolina, Texas, Virginia and Washington, D.C.
 With Mississippi as a base for an expanded multi-state practice, Ben’s work focuses on defense of state and local governments in civil rights, voting rights, election law and reapportionment litigation, representation of commercial entities and other private sector insureds in premises security and construction defect litigation, public entity insurance coverage disputes, and environmental law.
 He served as Board Attorney for the Bolivar County Board of Supervisors for 21 years from 1983 through 2003, and continues to serve as Board Attorney for the 17-county Yazoo-Mississippi Delta Joint Water Management District, a position held since 1989.

-Mississippi Bar: Ben helped organize the Mississippi Bar’s Government Law Section, serving as its second Chairman in 1992-1993.
+Mississippi Bar: Ben helped organize the Mississippi Bar’s Government Law Section and was its second Chairman in 1992-1993.
 He has been a member of the Mississippi Bar’s Technology Committee since 1996 and worked on the Mississippi Bar’s Professional Responsibility Study Committee, which was responsible for drafting and recommending adoption of the Code of Professional Conduct by the state bar.
 He served a term on the Professional Responsibility Committee from 1994 to 1996 and was appointed to the Special Advisory Committee for the Adoption of Uniform Local Rules for the Northern and Southern Districts of Mississippi in 2000-2001.

 Lawyers Association (IMLA): Ben has served as IMLA’s State Chair for Mississippi since 2003, and serves as Chair of IMLA’s International Committee.
-In 1999-2001 he served as Chair of IMLA’s County and Special Municipal Districts Division.
-He was named an IMLA Local Government Fellow in 2001 for his work in local government, and was recognized by IMLA in 2003 for outstanding achievement in local government.
-He serves as the World Jurist Association’s National President for the USA, and has participated as a speaker in internal law conferences sponsored by IMLA and the WJA in Dublin, Ireland; Guadalajara, Mexico; Kiev, Ukraine; Beijing, Peoples Republic of China; and Edinburgh, Scotland; and by the Center for International Legal Studies in Salzburg, Austria.
+In 1999-2001 he served as Chair of IMLA’s County and Special Municipal Districts Division and was named an IMLA Local Government Fellow in 2001 for his work in local government.
+He was recognized by IMLA in 2003 for outstanding achievement in local government, and received the President's Award for outstanding service in 2009 and 2013.
+He served as the World Jurist Association’s National President for the USA from 2007 to 2010 and has participated as a speaker in internal law conferences sponsored by IMLA and the WJA in Dublin, Ireland; Guadalajara, Mexico; Kiev, Ukraine; Beijing, Peoples Republic of China; Prague, Czech Republic; and Edinburgh, Scotland; and by the Center for International Legal Studies in Salzburg, Austria.
+His work with IMLA led to his participation in a U.S. State Department-sponsored Legislative Fellows Outbound Program in Kiev and Lviv, Ukraine in June 2013.
+He was also principal organizer and moderator of the Georgian Election Law Program at the Georgian-American University in Tbilisi, Georgia in September 2012.

 and other memberships: In November 1994 Ben earned board certification in Civil Trial Advocacy through the National Board of Trial Advocacy, and was recertified in 2005.
 Since 1994 he has served on the Board of Advisors of The Federalist Society of Mississippi.
-He is a Fellow of the International Order of Barristers, Litigation Counsel of America, and the Mississippi Bar Foundation, and has served as a member of the Council on Litigation Management.
+He is a Fellow of American Bar Foundation, the International Order of Barristers, Litigation Counsel of America, and the Mississippi Bar Foundation, and has served as a member of the Council on Litigation Management.
 He served as President of the Bolivar County Chapter of Ole Miss Alumni, member of the Lamar Order, the University of Mississippi Alumni Board of Directors, and the Ole Miss Law Alumni Board of Directors.
 Other memberships include the Federal Bar Association (Member, State and Local Government Relations Section), Defense Research Institute (Steering Committee Member, DRI Committee on Government Liability), Mississippi Defense Lawyers Association, and Bar Association of the Fifth Federal Circuit.
-He has been elected by his peers to be included in the 2007, 2008 and 2009 editions of The Best Lawyers in America in the specialty of Municipal Law, and the 2006, 2007, 2008 and 2009 editions of Mid-South Super Lawyers in Government/Municipalities.
+He has been elected by his peers to be included in the 2007 through 2014 editions of The Best Lawyers in America in the specialty of Municipal Law, and named Lawyer of the Year - 2014 for the Jackson metro area.
+He has also been included in the 2006 through 2014 editions of Mid-South Super Lawyers in Government/Municipalities.

 Seminars: As an integral part of his civil litigation practice, Ben has written extensively on the subject of voting rights litigation and current issues facing state and local government, with scores of articles published in national journals, law reviews, professional magazines and online legal publications.
-He has also been invited to speak at over 85 continuing legal education seminars, governmental conferences and bar association meetings throughout the nation, and in Canada, Mexico, China, Great Britain, Ukraine, Austria, and the Czech Republic.
-He is editor and author of two chapters in America Votes: A Guide to Modern Election Law and Voting Rights (ABA 2008), and its recently released Supplement (ABA 2009); Census 2000 – Considerations and Strategies for State and Local Governments (ABA 2000); Sexual Harassment in the Public Work Place (ABA 2001); Handbook for County Board Attorneys (2000 and 2005 eds.); and he contributed chapters to Access to Government in the Computer Age (ABA 2008, Martha H. Chumbler, Ed.); International Election Principles: Democratic Elections and the Rule of Law (ABA 2008, John Hardin Young, Ed.); and A Legal Guide to Homeland Security and Emergency Management for State and Local Governments (2nd Ed.
+He has also been invited to speak at over 95 continuing legal education seminars, governmental conferences and bar association meetings throughout the nation, North America, and central and Eastern Europe.
+He is editor of the first and second editions of America Votes: A Guide to Modern Election Law and Voting Rights (ABA 2008; 2012) and contributed chapters to each); Census 2000 – Considerations and Strategies for State and Local Governments (ABA 2000); Sexual Harassment in the Public Work Place (ABA 2001); Handbook for County Board Attorneys (2000 and 2005 eds.); and contributed chapters to Access to Government in the Computer Age (ABA 2008, Martha H. Chumbler, Ed.); International Election Principles: Democratic Elections and the Rule of Law (ABA 2008, John Hardin Young, Ed.); and A Legal Guide to Homeland Security and Emergency Management for State and Local Governments (2nd Ed.
 ABA 2009, Ernest Abbott and Otto Hetzel, Eds.).
+He recently authored a chapter in the International Response to Hydraulic Fracturing, in Beyond the Fracking Wars (ABA Section of State and Local Government Law, 2013, Powers and Kinne, Eds.)

 Personal: Ben Griffith was born in Cleveland, Mississippi, on November 19, 1952.
 He was second of five children born to Ellis and Gloria Griffith.
-Ben is married to the former Kathy Lee Orr of Batesville, and they have two children, Clark, who graduated magna cum laude with a B.S.E. in Geological Engineering, and magna cum laude with an M.S. in Geological Engineering at Ole Miss, and Julie, a cum laude graduate of George Washington University with a Bachelor of Arts degree in theatre, now working as Production Manager for Maieutic Theatre Works in New York City.
+He is married to the former Kathy Lee Orr of Batesville, and they have two children, Clark, who graduated magna cum laude with a B.S.E. in Geological Engineering, and magna cum laude with an M.S. in Geological Engineering from Ole Miss, now working as a scientist with Intera of Austin, Texas, and Julie, a cum laude graduate of George Washington University with a Bachelor of Arts degree in theatre, and a Master of Fine Arts in theatre production from Brooklyn College, now working as development director of Making books Sing in New York City.
 A 1970 graduate of Cleveland High School, Ben earned a B.A. in English and German from Ole Miss in May 1973.
 While in undergraduate school, he was active in Delta Psi Fraternity and was a percussionist in the Ole Miss Marching Band and the University Symphonic Band.
 He entered the University of Mississippi School of Law in June 1973, served on the Editorial Board of the Mississippi Law Journal, and was manager of the Briefing Service.
 While in law school, he was inducted into Phi Delta Phi Scholastic Legal Fraternity and Omicron Delta Kappa Men’s Leadership Fraternity, and received the American Jurisprudence Award for the highest academic grade in Federal Jurisdiction.
 In December 1975 he earned his Juris Doctor and was admitted to the Mississippi Bar, and later to the U.S. Court of Appeals for the Fourth, Fifth, and Eleventh Circuits and the U.S. Supreme Court.

 For a complete listing of the articles, presentations, and